intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ![Trigger](https://user-images.githubusercontent.com/39076499/77615361-86fe7780-6f72-11ea-8de5-1fb81e2291c3.png)

 Fortunately, we were able to compile and test it through the COM based command line source code provided by MSDN[^4].
-Moreover, We were able to write COM client code that triggered a vulnerable function as following:
+We were able to write COM client code that triggered a vulnerable function as following:

 ```cpp
 int wmain(int argc, wchar_t *argv[])